 Find out more about one of the most popular machines in our groundbreaking E-TECH range.

 JCB’s pioneering range of machines are 100% electric with zero emissions, zero compromise on performance and a lot less noise.

-JCB’s electric mini excavator honoured with an award recognised as one of the most prestigious in British engineering.
+JCB’s brand new electric mini excavator has been honoured with an award recognised as one of the most prestigious in British engineering.